hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 ## Changes

-- *2017-03-19:* Corrected inaccuracies regarding `nil`, slice type manipulation, and `make`; added discussion of zero values; lots of edits
+- *2017-03-19:* Correct inaccuracies regarding `nil`, slice type manipulation, and `make`; add discussion of zero values; lots of edits
 - *2017-03-20:* Add link to The Language I Wish Go Was
+- *2017-03-20:* Change one instance of "nullable" to "non-nullable"; edit to conclusion section